 LEAPWORK assigns ‘Agents’, or available machines, for you to execute automation flows.
 These ‘agents’ can then be used to set up ‘Schedules’ or run automation flows.
 In order to integrate LEAPWORK with LambdaTest, you will need to create an agent with web-only capabilities for LambdaTest.

-Step 1: In LEAPWORK Studio, go to ‘Agents’ section and select New.
+Step 1: In LEAPWORK Studio, go to the ‘Agents’ section and select 'New'.

 Step 4: Go to your profile in the top-right corner.
 Fetch the username and access token key for the next step.

 Step 5: Go back to LEAPWORK Studio, where we selected LambdaTest in Step 2, and this window popped up.

 As you already know, LambdaTest provides cross browser testing on more than 2000 devices, browsers, and operating systems.
 You can choose to perform manual as well as automated browser testing on our cloud-based platform.

 - Provide a title for the Agent, e.g., 'LambdaTest' or anything that you like.

 - Provide the IP address, machine name, or DNS name for the LambdaTest’s Hub

 - Specify LambdaTest Port – the default is 80.

 - Enter your LambdaTest username and access (refer- Step 4.)